wittgena/phase-theory/017-chaos-phi-disalignment.md

 This leads to **structure without resonance**, **activity without anchoring**, and ultimately: chaos.

-This condition approaches the **phase boundary**, where the accumulated drift across $ \Phi $ leads to local singularities in $ \nabla\Phi $.
+This condition approaches the **phase boundary**, where the accumulated drift across $\Phi$ leads to local singularities in $ \nabla\Phi $.
 If unresolved, the system crosses into a **Φ-breach**—a rupture in the phase field where coherence cannot be restored without topological re-entry.

 ---